codpls/ChromeJupyterLauncher/README.md

 ### Notes
 The host depends on the commands of Jupyter Lab.
 Make sure you can execute the following commands (add the path to Environment Variable).

 * `jupyter lab ~/`
 * `jupyter notebook stop [port]`
 * `jupyter notebook list`

-Host file `jupyter-chrome-starter-host` is for Python2, `jupyter-chrome-starter-host-py3` is for Python3